Universality of the turbulent magnetic field in hypermassive neutron stars produced by binary mergers: Initial models

 \section{Initial models}

+Both the Einstein and the full set of filtered GRMHD evolution equations, including all the gradient SGS terms, can be found in~\cite{vigano20,aguilera20}.
+Following those works, we include only the SGS term (i.e., $\tau^{ki}_{M}$) appearing on the induction equation, that in a flat spacetime can be written as

+where the explicit expressions for the tensor $H_{M}^{ki}$ in terms of field gradients can be found in \cite{aguilera20}.
+As we found in that study, the value ${\cal C_M}=8$ reproduces the magnetic field amplification more accurately for our numerical schemes, and we will set the same value for all our simulations in this work.
+Note that less dissipative numerical schemes, or higher resolution simulations, would require smaller values of ${\cal C_M}$ closer to the theoretical expectation ${\cal C_M} \simeq 1$.

-We evolve the GRMHD equations using the same formalism and numerical methods presented in \cite{aguilera20,palenzuela21}: in particular, with the addition of an explicit SGS term in the induction equation, which is able to provide a more convergent amplified field.
-We employ the same hybrid EoS as in~\cite{palenzuela21} for the evolution, with a cold contribution given by a tabulated polytrope fit to the APR4 zero-temperature EoS~\cite{read09}, and thermal effects modeled by the ideal gas EoS with adiabatic index $\Gamma_{\rm th}= 1.8$~\cite{bauswein10}.
+As in our previous works, we use the code {\sc MHDuet}, generated by the platform {\sc Simflowny} \citep{arbona13,arbona18,palenzuela21b} and based on the {\sc SAMRAI} infrastructure \citep{hornung02,gunney16}. {\sc MHDuet} employs at least fourth-order-accurate operators to discretize both the spatial and time derivatives, with high-resolution shock-capturing method for the fluid based on the Lax-Friedrich flux splitting formula \citep{shu98} and the fifth-order reconstruction method MP5 \citep{suresh97}.
+A complete assessment of the implemented numerical methods can be found in \cite{palenzuela18}.
+We employ the same hybrid EoS as in~\cite{palenzuela21} for the evolution, with a cold contribution given by a tabulated polytrope fit to the APR4 zero-temperature EoS~\citep{read09}, and thermal effects modeled by the ideal gas EoS with adiabatic index $\Gamma_{\rm th}= 1.8$.

 The conversion from the conserved fields to the primitive ones is performed by using the robust procedure given in~\cite{kastaun20}.
 To minimize further failures in the very tenuous regions outside the star, we impose a minimum density of $6.2 \times 10^{5}~\rm{g~cm^{-3}}$, with the regions having such values referred hereafter as atmosphere.
 Moreover, we apply the SGS terms only in regions where the density is higher than $6.2 \times 10^{13}~\rm{g~cm^{-3}}$ in order to avoid spurious effects near the stellar surface.
 Since the remnant's maximum density is above $10^{15} ~\rm{g~cm^{-3}}$, the SGS model is applied only in the most dense regions of the star.